-Naturally ornamented by high Himalayan peaks, green hills, stunning landscapes, ice falls, glaciers, and much more scenic beauty, Nepal is famous for adventurous trekking all over the world.
+Naturally ornamented by high Himalayan peaks, green hills, stunning landscapes, icefalls, glaciers, and much more scenic beauty, Nepal is famous for adventurous trekking all over the world.
 From easy to most challenging, trekkers can choose their own preference of trekking according to their level of fitness.
-Trekking in Nepal is rewarded by magnificent views of Himalayan ranges, fast flowing rivers, landscapes, deepest gorge, and natural beauty.
-Besides that interesting and unique lifestyle, culture and tradition of the people living in the Himalayan region of Nepal make trekking even more fascinating.
+Trekking in Nepal is rewarded by magnificent views of Himalayan ranges, fast-flowing rivers, landscapes, the deepest gorge, and natural beauty.
+Besides that interesting and unique lifestyle, culture, and tradition of the people living in the Himalayan region of Nepal make trekking even more fascinating.

-One of the most important thing that travelers should keep in mind is budget.
-When you are planning to visit one of the most beautiful countries in the world then your budget level should be high, though Nepal is a very cheapest place to travel in the world.
-While trekking in Nepal, this is very difficult and confusing to estimate budget and which traveling agency to trust.
-Here are some aspects which are related and depended to cost of Trekking in Nepal
+One of the most important things that travelers should keep in mind is budget.
+When you are planning to visit one of the most beautiful countries in the world then your budget level should be high, though Nepal is the very cheapest place to travel in the world.
+While trekking in Nepal, this is very difficult and confusing to estimate the budget and which traveling agency to trust.
+Here are some aspects which are related and depend on to cost of Trekking in Nepal

 - Trekking destination

 - Other miscellaneous expenses